mwillia95/Projects/README.md

 Source Code folder contains copies of the files that were created by myself or team members (if applicable) of the different projects within this repository.
 Excludes Visual Studio project or NuGet package files.

-AU ACM Site - An incomplete version from the Augusta University Web Development Team's project for a website for the ACM Chapter.
-Worked on primarily by approximately 4 students.
-Implementation:
-MVC Web API
-Backend - C# and MS SQL
-Frontend - AngularJS Framework
-ORM - EntityFramework

 Console Chess - A simple console application that runs a game of chess.
 Intended for two users at the same keybaord.
 Takes in Chess Notation as input and displays a representation of the state of the board on the console.
 Implemented in C#